 The Best Recovery Session for Soccer Players on Rest Days

 If you are looking for the best recovery session for soccer players then you came to the right place.
-Recovery is a vital part of every soccer player’s routine and it is just as important, if not more important than all of the physical training you do on the field.
+Recovery is a vital part of every soccer player’s routine and it is just as important, if not more important than all of the mental and physical training you do on the field.

 As a soccer player it is okay, and ideal, to have at least one full day off from training a week.
 That is why in this blog post I will be sharing what to do during your recovery session.